CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

   <td>Finish every session (sessions are an hour) with 5 minutes penmanship practice tracing textbook with dry pen.</td>
 </tr>
 <tr>
-  <td>1 session in 4, experiment with other speeds.</td>
+  <td>1 session in 4, experiment with other speeds and methods.</td>
-  <td>For 2x30-minute sessions/week, start dictation at highest readable speed, Correct but do not write again.</td>
+  <td>For 2x30-minute sessions/week, start dictation at highest readable speed.
+Correct but do not write again.</td>
 </tr>
 </tbody>
 </table>